AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 3. Pay applicable fees.
 Determine your registration fee based on your vehicle (https://azdot.gov/sites/default/files/2019/08/AZ-registration-fees.pdf).

 4. Turn the application in.
-You have three options:
+You have two options:

 • Take it to an authorized third-party provider.
 You can find the list at https://azdot.gov/node/9477.